prakashmirji/ezua-tutorials/applications/mlflow/README.md

 To complete the tutorial follow the steps below:

 * Login to you EzAF cluster.
 * Create a new notebook server using the jupyter-data-science image.
+Use at least 4Gi of memory when creating the notebook server.
 * Clone the repository locally.
 * Create a new conda environment using the specified `environment.yaml` file:
   ```
   conda env create -f environment.yaml
   ```
-* Launch the `bike-sharing-mlflow.ipynb` notebook file and follow the instructions.
+* Launch the `bike-sharing-training.ipynb` notebook file and follow the instructions.
 * After the successful completion of the previous step, launch the `bike-sharing-prediction.ipynb` file to invoke the model you deployed.

-> It is recommended to create a Notebook server with at least 8Gi of memory